Electric cars – the ultimate guide

 How much is car tax (VED) on electric cars?

 All fully-electric vehicles are totally exempt from vehicle excise duties (also known as car tax, or simply VED) until 2025.
-Read our handy guide for more information on road tax for EVs.
+Read more about road tax for EVs here.

 Hybrid vehicles (a mixture of electric and fuel) will be tax-free as long as they have zero C02 emissions; so your tax cost will vary from model to model.

-If you live in London, you won’t have to pay the congestion charge or ULEZ charge at all on an electric vehicle.
+If you live in London, you won’t have to pay the congestion charge or ULEZ charge on an electric vehicle.

 How much is Insurance for electric cars in the UK?